This is a hot topic, but contrary to popular belief, gasoline is one of the most competitively and transparently priced consumer products.

 - Taxes: an average of 47 cents per litre at the pump.
 These taxes include carbon tax, federal and provincial taxes, and some municipalities charge an additional local tax.
 Gas prices at the pump are typically lower in the US because of the difference in taxes.

 Crude oil prices fluctuate according to supply and demand

 Crude oil is a commodity that trades in world markets.
 The market price of crude oil at any time is a function of commodity traders’ assessments of supply and demand conditions, both current and future.
 These assessments take into account a variety of scenarios that can affect supply and demand such as economic conditions, natural disasters and geopolitical or military events, especially in major oil-producing regions.

 Taxes by Jurisdiction

-Canadian federal and provincial gas taxes are about twice as high as those in the US.
+Canadian gas taxes are more than twice as high as those in the US.
 Outside of taxes, historical price data shows that the price of gasoline in Canada is very similar to the US.
 Canadian gas taxes not only vary from one province to another, but also from one region to another.
 Outside taxes, gasoline prices are similar across Canada.